It’s like clockwork: every summer in Vancouver we start seeing the knee injuries rolling into the clinic as hiking season arrives.

 2. Schedule some regular massage through the summer – especially before and after longer hikes.

-I am constantly advising our runners who are in heavier training periods preparing for races to book regular massage to help manage muscles tightness that builds up during the season and the same advice applies to those regularly hiking through the summer.
+I often advise our runners who are in heavier training periods preparing for races to book regular massage to help manage muscles tightness that builds up during the season and the same advice applies to those regularly hiking through the summer.

 Especially following a longer hike with a pack or a long downhill, getting the resulting tightness released by an excellent RMT can be a game changer.

-So look ahead in your schedule and book these in advance.
+So consider looking ahead in your hiking schedule and booking these in advance.
 I recommend one a few days before and a few days after a longer hike.
-Sometimes just booking them every two weeks through the summer is a great option as well.
+Or booking a massage every two weeks through the summer as maintenance is a great option as well.

-3. Have a set of stretches that you can do during breaks on the hike.
+3. Have a set of stretches that you can do during breaks on your hikes.

 Having a set of a few stretches that you can easily do during breaks in your hikes that target the quadriceps and hip flexors can help immensely with taking some of the pull off of the joint at the front of the knee and manage some of the risk of this tension building.